Mississippi Queen: Composition and recording

 Drummer Corky Laing explained that he had developed some of the lyrics and the drum part prior to his joining the band.
+Laing had been playing a show with his previous group, Energy, when the power went out.
+Because his drums were acoustic he continued to play for over an hour to keep the audience dancing, namely an attractive Southern woman who was dancing in the emergency lights.
+He shouted out some of the lyrics, "Mississippi Queen, do you know what I mean?", accompanied with his signature cowbell the iconic track would later be known for.
 Later, when guitarist Leslie West was looking for lyrics for a guitar part he had written, Laing pulled out "The Queen" and the two worked out the song together; bassist/producer Felix Pappalardi and lyricist David Rea also received songwriting credits.

 "Mississippi Queen" was recorded during the sessions for Mountain's 1970 debut album Climbing!, but without keyboard player Steve Knight.
 Pappalardi provided the piano part and during the recording, he insisted on numerous takes.
 Growing weary, Laing started using the cowbell to count off the song; Pappalardi liked it so much he left it in the mix, creating the song's recognizable intro.
 However, this story is disputed with guitarist Leslie West, stating:

-There’s this story on Wikipedia that we did all these takes.
+There's this story on Wikipedia that we did all these takes.
 What a load of crap.
 We did maybe two takes.
 And the story goes that Corky got bored, so he started playing the cowbell.
 Also crap.
 The cowbell was always in there.
-The first time we played it, Felix said, ‘Count the fuckin’ song off!’
-Corky had a cowbell on his kit, and that’s what he used to count it off.
+The first time we played it, Felix said, 'Count the fuckin' song off!'
+Corky had a cowbell on his kit, and that's what he used to count it off.
 After that, we were in."

-West stated in a Guitar Player magazine interview about the gear and production of the song that, “It’s only one guitar track on the rhythm – a [Gibson] Les Paul TV Jr. into a 50-watt Marshall that went into a Sunn 12-inch cabinet."
+West stated in a Guitar Player magazine interview about the gear and production of the song that, "It's only one guitar track on the rhythm – a [Gibson] Les Paul TV Jr. into a 50-watt Marshall that went into a Sunn 12-inch cabinet."
 The guitar leads were later overdubbed.